 Siem Reap began to grow, absorbing the first wave of tourists.
 The Grand Hotel d’Angkor opened its doors in 1929 and the temples of Angkor remained one of Asia’s leading draws until the late 1960s.
 In 1975, the population of Siem Reap, along with that of the rest of the cities and towns in Cambodia, was evacuated by the brutal communist Khmer Rouge and driven into the countryside.

-Since Pol Pot’s death in 1998, relative stability and a rejuvenated tourist industry have been important steps in a journey forward to recovery.
+Since Pol Pot’s death in 1998, relative stability and rejuvenated tourist industry have been important steps in a journey forward to recovery.
 With the advent of war, Siem Reap entered a long slumber from which it only began to awake in the mid-1990s.
-Siem Reap is Cambodia’s fastest growing city and serves as a small charming gateway town to the world famous heritage of the Angkor temples.
+Siem Reap is Cambodia‘s fastest-growing city and serves as a small charming gateway town to the world-famous heritage of the Angkor temples.
 Despite international influences, Siem Reap and its people have conserved much of the town’s image, culture and traditions.

-Siem Reap was remains one of my most authentic places to have visited, though as it continues to grow I’m sure all of this will change from the red dirt roads I remember.
-We stayed at Pavillon Indochine, eat at its Cafe Indochine in the town center, Madame Butterfly is also a must but don’t leave Siem Reap without a visit and meal at Dead Fish Tower with a chance to feed the crocodiles
+Siem Reap remained one of my most authentic places to have visited, though as it continues to grow I’m sure all of this will change from the red dirt roads I remember.
+We stayed at Pavillon Indochine, eat at its Cafe Indochine in the town centre, Madame Butterfly is also a must but don’t leave Siem Reap without a visit and meal at Dead Fish Tower with a chance to feed the crocodiles.